CallWall/CallWall.Web/README.md

 # CallWall.Web
 <br clear="both"/>

-The CallWall.Web project represents the Website for CallWall.
+The CallWall.Web project represents the public shared components to help build the Website for CallWall.
+The two key projects are CallWall.Web.Core and the folder CallWall.Web.Templates.
+The CallWall.Web.Templates currently needs to be kept manually in sync with the CallWall.Web sample project.

+CallWall.Web.Core will be deployed as a Nuget package and expose via the private package source.
+The CallWall.Web.Template directory will be also deployed as a Nuget package to allow satellite repositories to have a similar web host to test their content provider modules.

 The website will need to cater for the following:

  1. Marketing site.